BACKGROUND AND PURPOSE

 ELIGIBILITY, RULES AND CRITERIA

-The American Counseling Association Future School Counselors essay competition is open to counseling graduate students in master’s degree and doctoral degree programs working toward a career in school counseling at the elementary, middle school or high school level.
+The American Counseling Association Future School Counselors essay competition is open to counseling graduate students in master’s and doctoral degree programs working toward a career in school counseling at the elementary, middle school or high school levels.

-• Essayists must be enrolled in counseling-related graduate studies in the fall of 2023.
+• Essayists must be enrolled in counseling-related graduate studies in the spring and summer of 2025.

 • Essayists must be American Counseling Association student members.
 Join or renew your membership.

-• Previous American Counseling Association Future School Counselors essay competition Grand Prize awardees are not eligible to submit an essay.
-Previous winners of ACA Future School Counselors essay competitions in other categories (First Place through Honorable Mention) may submit for the 2023 Future School Counselors essay competition.
+• Previous American Counseling Association Future School Counselors essay competition awardees are not eligible to submit an essay.

 • Essayists submitting to the American Counseling Association Future School Counselors essay competition must certify that they are working toward a career as a professional school counselor at the elementary, middle school or high school level.